heykayla/my-writing/explainers/explanation-what-you-need-to-know-about-qr-codes.md

 ### Components of QR codes

-QR codes consist of the following components that are essential for their functionality:
+QR codes consist of the following components:

 * **Quiet Zone**: A blank border that surrounds the QR code to help prevent a QR reader from interpreting anything outside the code.
 * **Finder** **Pattern**: A pattern with three dark squares at the corners of the QR code that informs the QR reader that it is viewing a QR code.
 * **Alignment Pattern**: A smaller square near the bottom-right corner of the QR code that allows the scanning of a QR code in any orientation.
 * **Timing Pattern**: An L-shaped line that helps the QR reader identify the squares, even if the QR code is damaged.
-* **Version Information**: Identifies the version of the QR code to the QR reader and is located at the top right finder pattern.
+* **Version Information**: Identifies the version of the QR code to the QR reader and is located at the top-right finder pattern.
 * **Data Cells**: Small squares within the QR code that contain encoded information, such as a URL, phone number, or message.

 ### Advantages of QR codes

 One of the advantages of QR codes is that they provide businesses with a digital dimension that they can use in a variety of ways, such as:

-* Providing customers with easy and quick access to information.
+* Providing customers with quick access to information.
 * Promoting and marketing their products and services, improving engagement and conversions.

-Another advantage of QR codes is their reliability.
+Another advantage is that QR codes are reliable.
 Unlike traditional barcodes, QR codes can function even when damaged because of their built-in error correction design; this means that even if a QR code gets damaged, it can still find the correct redirection.

 ### QR code generators